 Listen to the More Recipes About Music & Food Spotify Playlist

 I would gladly defend the position that all cover versions are intrinsically good with some crossing into the great territory and a rare few surpassing the originals.
 I especially have a deep passion for the easy listening covers of the ’50s and ’60s.
 Top 40 rock tunes, sanitized and usually instrumental, intended as the soundtrack to swanky cocktail lounges and suburban dinner parties.
 One of my favorite duos from this era is Santo & Johnny.
-While technically classified as a “rock” duo, their chilled out covers are more on the “cocktail parties” end of the musical spectrum.
+While technically classified as a “rock” duo, their chilled-out covers are more on the “cocktail parties” end of the musical spectrum.
 I’m especially fond of their Beatles covers and not simply because I am not a Beatles fan.
 Those covers are simultaneously smooth as hell, slightly sophisticated, and extremely cheesy.
 It’s specifically for that last quality that I chose to make Santo & Johnny’s cover of “Please, Please Me” the theme for this burger.
-This recipe as my cheesy cover version of my favorite NYC burgers.
+This recipe is my cheesy cover version of my favorite NYC smash burgers.

 There was a time in my life when the only burger I cooked at home was grilled outdoors over charcoal and wood.
-It was usually an 8-ounce patty, seasoned with a beef rub, and topped with aged cheddar cheese.
+It was usually an 8-ounce patty, seasoned with a coffee cinnamon rub, and topped with aged cheddar cheese.
 I often made fancy toppings – slaws, relishes, sauces – in order to finish my grilled creation.
 The whole thing, while delicious, would end up falling apart under its own overbuilt weight after a few bites.

 Ultimately, I would realize I was a victim of the chef-driven burger syndrome in New York.
 Sometime in the last couple of decades, chefs decided burgers had to be elevated.
 Big ass patties of special dry-aged beef blends – complex house-crafted spreads and toppings – artisan baked brioches – all became a part of the ever-bigger ever less burger-like burger in NYC.
 It’s understandable.
 Chefs want to innovate, put their stamp on their dishes, and hopefully make something culinary press worthy.
 Many of the Chef burgers in NYC did just that garnering a lot of press that finally triggered an inevitable backlash and a return to sanity: the smash burger.